intel/container-experience-kits/docs/power_manager.md

 Intel Power Manager is available for icx, spr, and clx architectures (you can find more about supported architectures in `generate_profiles` docs), and can be enabled in group vars.

 After a successful deployment, the user can utilize special resources to manipulate cores' frequencies.
-Sample pods can be deployed by setting `deploy_example_pods: true` in group vars.
+Sample pods can be deployed by setting `deploy_example_pods: true` in group vars and can be defined for each Power Node in specific host vars.

 The results of Power Manager work can be obtained in the following way: